dominikj2/ITCD_UAS_LIDAR/README.md

 * **FILE_FIELD_DATA_PREFIX:** PREFIX FOR FIELD DATA FILE NAMES (i.e. prefix_1.shp WHERE 1 IS THE FLIGHT_ID CORRESPONDING TO THE PLOT CENTROID FILE’S “Flight”
 * **FIELD DATA** IS A SHAPEFILE WITH ATTRIBUTE “TID” TO REPRESENT THE UNIQUE TREE IDENTIFIER FOR EACH STEM IN PLOT.

 Example data is provided in DATA_EXAMPLE.
+Note that LAZ file is too big to upload on GITHUB.